schooltool-project/schooltool-book/source/system-requirements.rst

 Technical Specifications
 ------------------------

 The primary bottleneck in SchoolTool's performance is usually memory.
 The bare minimum RAM requirement for testing is estimated to be 256 megabytes.
-At least 512 megabytes is recommended and if you are setting up for a production server, adding more than 1 gigabyte of RAM is worth it if you can afford it.
+At least 512 megabytes is recommended and if you are setting up for a small production server, adding more than 1 gigabyte of RAM is worth it if you can afford it.
 More memory equals faster database performance.

 Faster processors will make SchoolTool run faster.
 Over 1 gHz is recommended.
 SchoolTool is multi-threaded, but due to the Python programming language's implementation only one thread will run at one time, so SchoolTool's performance does not directly benefit from multiple processors or multi-core processors.